 Investment management effectively sits at the heart of the business with assets under management being fed to a large degree by the Risk and Savings divisions.

-The key growth themes for the future were defined as: Aging populations, shrinking welfare state, cautious banks and global asset markets.
+The key growth themes for the future were defined as (1) ageing populations, (2) shrinking welfare states, (3) cautious banks and (4) globalising asset markets.

 To fit in with these themes the company is now structured around five largely autonomous companies:

 - LGAS (Assurance Society) – Insurance, savings and pensions